alanpt/documentation-test/docs/Advanced/index.md

 # Advanced
-This is the advanced section
+This is the advanced section.